quiet-ghost/highlight-helper/README.md

 ## Overview

 **Highlight-Helper (Next.js Edition)** is a web-based tool designed to streamline the reporting and management of missing items for in-house warehouse operations.
-Initially developed as a navigation aid, this iteration pivots to a specialized solution for Tackle, Tennis, and Running Warehouses, enhancing workflow efficiency and reducing operational strain.
+Initially developed as a navigation aid, this iteration pivots to a specialized solution amd enhancing workflow efficiency and reducing operational strain.

-Built as an internal tool for [Your Company Name], it empowers operators to log missing items seamlessly and provides admins with a secure interface to review reports, integrating modern web technologies for a robust user experience.
+This tool empowers operators to log missing items seamlessly and provides admins with a secure interface to review reports, integrating modern web technologies for a robust user experience.

 ## Features

 - **Missing Item Reporting**: Operators can submit detailed reports including cart numbers, order numbers, and quantities via an intuitive form.
-- **Warehouse-Specific Functionality**: Supports multiple warehouses (Tackle, Tennis, Running) with dynamic routing.
 - **Admin Dashboard**: Secure access to view and manage reported items.
 - **Efficient Workflow**: Reduces manual effort by integrating with existing warehouse processes.